-Anonymous asked: What inspires you to keep creating?
+Anonymous said: What inspires you to keep creating?

 That’s a great question!
 I have to admit, I don’t know if I have a satisfying answer.

 It’s not something I think about, really.
 I’ve always been doing SOMETHING creative… well, in high school, I was more of an athlete, but I was always drawing all over the desks and walls; pretty much everyone in my immediate family is creative so it’s just one of the things we ‘do’.

 At my university, I started focusing more on truly being creative.
 I was lucky enough to run the student TV station on campus for 4 years, and I had a really, really, really, really awful comic strip in the student newspaper, published every 2 weeks.

 So, during that time, most of my day to day work involved creating something or other… for the TV station especially, I had to create an hour of original content each week, so I learned a lot about how to finish stuff, how to work on the fly, and most importantly I learned how awful I was.